 The Destroy All Humans! remake was one of the first games I got to play at E3 2019, and I was very impressed.
 Although the build was in an earlier state, the remake for Destroy All Humans! played really smooth.
 But what took me even more by surprise was how well developer Black Forest Games did in recreating the visuals.
-I have this hazy picture of the game from when I was a kid, and looking at the visuals now, it's exactly how my mind saw it back then—even if the visuals are far more advanced today.
+I have this hazy picture of the game from when I was a kid and looking at the visuals now, it's exactly how my mind saw it back then—even if the visuals are far more advanced today.

-Black Forest Games put considerable efforts into recreating the visuals while remaining true to what it looked like back in 2005.
+Black Forest Games put considerable effort into recreating the visuals while remaining true to what it looked like back in 2005.
 The results are looking good ahead of its July 28, 2020 release date.
 To learn a bit more about the process of revitalizing Destroy All Humans! for modern audiences, we talked with Creative Director Jean-Marc Haessig and Development Director Onurhan Karaagacli.